River Wye: Navigation and sport

-2020 floods
+2020 and 2021 floods

 In February 2020, Wales and parts of England endured extremely heavy rainfall from Storm Dennis, following shortly after Storm Ciara.
 The central part of South Wales was particularly affected.
 The river over-topped its banks and caused flooding in several areas, including Hay-on-Wye, Hereford, Ross-on-Wye and Monmouth.
 Much of Hereford was flooded, with homes inundated.
 Churches and leisure centres were opened to accommodate evacuated residents.
 The river at Monmouth reached its highest level ever recorded.

-2021 floods

 In January 2021, the Wye catchment suffered flooding as a result of Storm Christoph.

-Cultural references

-The Romantic poet William Wordsworth includes an apostrophe to the Wye in his famous poem "Lines Written a Few Miles Above Tintern Abbey", published in 1798 in Lyrical Ballads: